dakanji/RefindPlus/BUILDING.md

 <details>
 <summary><strong>Secure Boot Considerations</strong></summary>

-The action will create a one-off private key and associated certificate by default.
-The created certificate is bundled with the generated artefacts for enrolment but the private key is not, as there is no way to securely transfer this (artefacts are publicly available).
+The action will create a one-off private key and associated certificate by default. \
+The created certificate is bundled with the generated artefacts for enrolment but the private key is not. \
+This is because there is no way to securely transfer the private key (artefacts are publicly available).

 Certificates are public keys and can therefore be shared along with the artefacts. \
 Private keys cannot be disclosed however, and are therefore discarded after use. \